Practical Hybrid Beamforming for Millimeter Wave Massive MIMO Full Duplex with Limited Dynamic Range: System Model

-with the Rician factor $\kappa$, $\bm{H}_{LoS}$ and $\bm{H}_{ref}$ denote the line-of-sight (LoS) and reflected contributions of the SI signal, respectively.
-The channel matrix $\bm{H}_{ref}$ can be modelled as in \eqref{channel_model} and the element in the $m$-th row and $n$-th columns of $\bm{H}_{b,b}^{LoS}$ can be modelled as \cite{satyanarayana2018hybrid}
+where $\kappa$ denotes the Rician factor, and the matrices $\bm{H}_{LoS}$ and $\bm{H}_{ref}$ denote the line-of-sight (LoS) and reflected contributions, respectively.
+The channel matrix $\bm{H}_{ref}$ can be modelled as \eqref{channel_model} and element of $\bm{H}_{LoS}$ at the $m$-th row and $n$-th column can be modelled as \cite{satyanarayana2018hybrid}